TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-To balance attack efficacy and specificity, the adversary often mixes clean and trigger inputs in training trojan models.
+{RQ$_6$:\,{\em How to mix clean and trigger inputs in training?}} -- To balance attack efficacy and specificity, the adversary often mixes clean and trigger inputs in training trojan models.
 There are typically three mixing strategies: \mcounter{i} dataset-level -- mixing trigger inputs $\gT_\mathrm{t}$ with clean inputs $\gT_\mathrm{c}$ directly, \mcounter{ii} batch-level -- adding trigger inputs to each batch of clean inputs during training, and \mcounter{iii} loss-level -- computing and aggregating the average losses of $\gT_\mathrm{t}$ and $\gT_\mathrm{c}$.
 Here, we fix the mixing coefficient $\lambda$\,=\,0.01 and compare the effectiveness of different strategies.

 We observe in Table\mref{tab:mix} that across all the cases, the batch-level mixing strategy leads to the highest \asr.
 This can be explained as follows.
 With dataset-level mixing, the ratio of trigger inputs in each batch tends to fluctuate significantly due to random shuffling, resulting in inferior training quality.
-With loss-level mixing, $\lambda$\,=\,0.01 results in fairly small gradients of trigger inputs, equivalent to setting a overly small learning rate.
-In comparison, batch-level mixing fixes the ratio of trigger inputs in each batch and the weight of their gradients in updating trojan models.
+With loss-level mixing, $\lambda$\,=\,0.01 results in fairly small gradients of trigger inputs, equivalent to setting an overly small learning rate.
+In comparison, batch-level mixing asserts every poisoning instance and its clean version must share the same batch, making the model focus more on the trigger as the classification evidence of target class.